 With the aging of our population, more Canadians than ever need our help.

-The annual Door-to-Door canvassing campaign runs from November until the end of March 31 each year.
-You can now also canvass online through our Online Campaign, found at www.mymod.ca/doortodoor, that lets people canvass family and friends in support of March of Dimes Canada from the comfort of their own home.
+The annual Community Canvass campaign runs until March 31st.
+You can also canvass online through our Online Campaign, found at www.marchofdimes.ca/communitycanvass, that lets people canvass family and friends in support of March of Dimes Canada from the comfort of their own home.

 Please consider joining our online family!

-If you are interested in canvassing your neighbours or for more information about the Door-to-Door campaign for next year, please:
+If you are interested in canvassing your neighbours or for more information about the Community Canvass campaign please contact us at:

 Why I Canvass!

-Peterborough resident Wayne Eastabrook has been canvassing his neighbourhood in support of March of Dimes Canada’s Door-to-Door Campaign for over a decade.
+Peterborough resident Wayne Eastabrook has been canvassing his neighbourhood in support of March of Dimes Canada’s Community Canvass door-to-door campaign for over a decade.
 He became a canvasser after March of Dimes Canada provided financial assistance to help his daughter Kate move into her own supported apartment.

 “I don’t believe that Kate would be able to be as independent and live on her own without the support of March of Dimes Canada,” says Wayne.